BigthirstyTM/TM_Ninja-Ripper-Cleanup/README.md

 # TM Ninja Ripper Cleanup
 Blender 3.6+ addon for Trackmania2020.

+Join us on the [Blendermania discord](https://discord.gg/rP6x2838vY) to get help or share your ideas !

 ## Imported NR cleanup
 - Clean the imported meshes from Ninja Ripper in one click...
   - Remove everything but the selected collection